 Micro punches enhance the precision of follicle extraction by allowing for the isolation and removal of individual follicular units with minimal damage to surrounding tissues, thereby improving graft viability and reducing scarring as stated by Cole, J. P. (2013).

-The small diameter of micro punches (0.6–0.9 mm) enables surgeons to target individual follicular units accurately, minimizing the risk of transecting adjacent follicles.
+The small diameter of micro punches (below 0.8 mm) enables surgeons to target individual follicular units accurately, minimizing the risk of transecting adjacent follicles.
 This precision reduces trauma to the donor area, leading to faster healing and less visible scarring as indicated by Yamamoto.
 K. (2011).
 The reduced tissue disruption contributes to higher survival rates of the transplanted grafts, enhancing the overall success of the procedure.

 How Are the Extracted Hair Grafts Preserved Before Implantation in Micro FUE?

 Post-extraction, grafts are immediately placed into a chilled, isotonic solution that mimics the body’s natural environment.
-This preservation method reduces metabolic activity and prevents desiccation, thereby enhancing graft survival rates as indicated by Dr. Coen G Gho et al. (2014)
+This preservation method reduces metabolic activity and prevents desiccation, thereby enhancing graft survival rates, as indicated by Dr. Coen G. Gho et al. (2014).

 How Soon Can Patients See Visible Hair Growth After Micro FUE Hair Transplants?